semagnum/blint/docs/index.markdown

 or sending off to a render farm.
 Quality checks may include but are not limited to:

-- blend data naming conventions (no more 'Cube.025'!)
+- Naming conventions
 - checking render settings that may affect performance or expected results
 - ensuring textures are all packed or located in a specific folder

 In some cases, an issue can be easily fixed.
 Each BLint rule has the option of implementing an automatic fix.
-External configurations can be used as well as rules that come built-in with BLint.
+External configurations can be used as well as rules that come built-in.

-## Installation
-1. Go to the main toolbar, select "Edit" and click "Preferences..."
-2. Select the "Addons" section
-3. Click "Install..." to open the file window
-4. Select the zip file from your hard drive
-5. Once the file window closes, the addon list should filter itself to only show BLint
-6. Check the box to enable it.
+This addon supports Blender 3.0 and above (it may be compatible on older versions but not guaranteed).